unskript/Awesome-CloudOps-Automation/README_template.md

     Now execute the docker build command `docker build -t <YOUR CUSTOM NAME>:<CUSTOM VERSION> .`

-    Build may take a few minutes, You can distribute the docker image via publishing to any docker registry.
+    Build may take a few minutes, Once built, You can distribute the docker image via publishing to any docker registry.
 <br/>

 ## Import a xRunBook